 How does an induction hob work?

-Several factors are important when choosing a frying pan for induction.
-Consider the material, bottom of the pan, size and quality.
+When choosing a frying pan for induction, there are several important factors.
+Consider the material, the bottom of the pan, the size and the quality.

 Material